N\'{e}el vector and Rashba SOC effects on RKKY interaction in 2D $d$-wave altermagnets

 \section{Model and Method}

 We adopt a model of 2D $d$-wave altermagnets similar to Ref. \cite{subs}, the corresponding low-energy Hamiltonian is given by

 where $\mathbf{k}=(k_x,k_y,0)$ and $\mathbf{\sigma }=(\sigma_x,\sigma_y,\sigma_z)$ is the vector of Pauli matrix in spin space.
 In the above equation, the first term represents the kinetic energy, the second signifies the Rashba SOC (where $\alpha$ quantifies its strength), and the last one corresponds to the altermagnetic term---characterized by the combination of four-fold rotation and time-reversal symmetry ($C_4\mathcal{T}$).
 In the altermagnetic term, $\beta<1$ must be satisfied to ensure an elliptical Fermi surface (rather than hyperbolic), and the N\'{e}el vector is defined as $\mathbf{n}=(n_x,\;n_y,\;n_z)=( \sin \theta _n\cos \varphi _n,\sin \theta _n\sin\varphi _n,\cos \theta _n)$, where $\theta _n$ and $\varphi _n$ denote the polar and azimuthal angles, respectively.
-Here, we consider a N\'{e}el vector $\mathbf{n}$ with an arbitrary orientation to encompass all currently predicted or confirmed $d$-wave altermagnets.
-According to Ref. \cite{altermagnet3}, in both predicted and realized 2D $d$-wave altermagnets, the N\'{e}el vector orientation can be either perpendicular to the 2D plane (out-of-plane) or lie within the plane (in-plane).
+Here, the consideration of a N\'{e}el vector $\mathbf{n}$ with an arbitrary orientation is motivated by two key factors.
+First, experiments have demonstrated that the orientation of the N\'{e}el vector can be electrically probed and controlled \cite{Mn5Si3_1,neelprobe}, making its deliberate variation both relevant and experimentally accessible.
+Second, according to Ref. \cite{altermagnet3}, in both predicted and realized 2D $d$-wave altermagnets, the N\'{e}el vector orientation can be either perpendicular to the 2D plane (out-of-plane) or lie within the plane (in-plane).